ImpulseSID/News-Nugget/README.md

 - 🔍 **Search News** — Search global news articles by keywords using GNews API.
 - 📰 **Category-wise Headlines** — Browse top news from categories like Technology, Sports, Business, and more.
-- ✂️ **AI Summarization** — Summarizes full articles using extractive + abstractive methods (via Hugging Face's BART model).
+- ✂️ **AI Summarization** — Summarizes full articles using extractive + abstractive methods (via Google's Gemini API).
 - 🌐 **Clean Web Scraping** — Scrapes article content using `unfluff` for accurate and clean summaries.
 - ⚡ **Fast and Lightweight** — Node.js + Express backend with minimal dependencies.